The idea for Rand Elliott Architects’ corporate mark, introduced in 1977, is an ancient Chinese puzzle.

 What follows is the challenge of execution.
 Staying true to a single idea as we confront the limitations of time, resources and circumstance.

-For Elliott + Associates, nine is not a destination.
+For Rand Elliott Architects, nine is not a destination.
 It is a process, a milestone, a journey that will continue to lead us beyond the expected.
 It is the patient search for inspiration.
 We look for the moment when a powerful idea influences the architecture.
 When the idea and the architecture align, the human experience is unforgettable.